isomerpages/nlb-biblioasia/_apr-2009/Knowledge Sharing in Singapore Public Post secondary Educational Institutions.md

 Bent Flyvbjerg, “Five Misunderstandings About Case-Study Research,” _Qualitative Inquiry_ 12, no. 2 (April 2006), 219–45.

-David Hargreaves, “The Production, Mediation and Use of Professional Knowledge Among Teachers and Doctors: A Comparative Analysis,” in _[Knowledge Management in the Learning Society](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10094269)_ (Paris: Organisation for Economic Co-operation and Development, 2000), 219–38.
+David Hargreaves, “The Production, Mediation and Use of Professional Knowledge Among Teachers and Doctors: A Comparative Analysis,” in _[Knowledge Management in the Learning Society](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10094269)_ (Paris: Organization for Economic Cooperation and Development, 2000), 219–38.
 (Call no. RBUS q658.4038 KNO)

 Edward Sallis and Gary Jones, _Knowledge Management in Education: Enhancing Learning &amp; Education_ (UK: Kogan Page, 2002) &nbsp;